If you do not see an answer to your question, please send us an email at firstname.lastname@example.org

 - 2. Update your resume

-- 3. Complete the online application and submit your up-to-date resume by clicking here – registration closes April 3, 2018
+- 3. Complete the online application and submit your up-to-date resume using the following link – registration closes Friday, April 20, 2018 at 11:59pm

 - 4. Once matched and accepted to the Program, you will receive an email prior to the start of the Program with your mentor-mentee match and respective resumes shared with each other.

-- 5. Attend the mandatory in-person opening session taking place in May 2018.
+- 5. Attend the mandatory in-person opening session taking place on May 10, 2018.

 Q. Are only individuals working in change management able to apply?